 Mass.
 G.L. ch.
-111 § 72BB (effective 7/1/14) requires documentation of informed consent prior to the administration of antipsychotic medications in long-term care facilities.
+111 § 72BB (effective 7/1/14) requires documentation of informed consent prior to the administration of psychotropic medications in long-term care facilities.

-DPH issued Circular Letter: DHCQ 16-2-653, dated 2/1/16:
+See DPH Circular Letter: DHCQ 17-2-699, dated 2/1/17:

 - Summarizes the law.

 - Lists psychotropic and antipsychotic medications.

 - Requires an informed consent form:

-- ^o Prior to administration of medication.
+- o Prior to administration of medication.

-- ^o Anytime dosage range has changed beyond what resident or authorized person has consented.
+- o Anytime dosage range has changed beyond what resident or authorized person has consented.

-- ° At least yearly.
+- o At least yearly.

-• Good summary of when an agent under a health care proxy can consent to administration of antipsychotics without court approval.
+- Provides a good summary of when an agent under a health care proxy can consent to administration of antipsychotics without court approval.

-F. Medicaid Regulations
+Medicaid Regulations

-To be certified for participation in MassHealth and Medicare programs, a nursing home facility must also follow regulations promulgated by the Office of Medicaid.47 Among other things, these regulations include transfer and discharge provisions, bed hold rights and the right to request a fair hearing in certain circumstances.
-Otherwise, the nursing home will not be reimbursed for any services the nursing home provides to MassHealth- or Medicare-eligible residents.48
+To be certified for participation in MassHealth and Medicare programs, a nursing home facility must also follow regulations promulgated by the Office of Medicaid.46 Among other things, these regulations include transfer and discharge provisions, bed hold rights and the right to request a fair hearing in certain circumstances.
+Otherwise, the nursing home will not be reimbursed for any services the nursing home provides to MassHealth- or Medicare-eligible residents.47